 3. Uncle Milton 3D Star Theater – Lowest Price

 The 3D Star Theater is marketed as a children’s toy – it has a small projection diameter (the exact size is not provided but it doesn’t look over 3 feet), and the included disks are relatively simple.
 However, it can project nice constellation close-ups with pretty artwork, as well as (unrealistic) renderings of popular sky objects which makes it one of the cheap and good planetariums available.

 It comes with a “3D” feature as the name implies and of course 3D glasses, neither of which seem to actually work.
 The 3D Star Theater uses the same ball-and-socket design as the Bresser Junior AstroPlanetarium Deluxe, allowing it to be pivoted and rotated in any direction.

-While the small projection size and the lack of a wide star field disk included makes the Uncle Milton 3D Star Theater resemble a View-Master toy more than a real planetarium, it still has a certain charm to it that makes it highly enjoyable, and I would not hesitate buying one – especially for the extremely low price it’s offered at.
+While the small projection size and the lack of a wide star field disk included makes the Uncle Milton 3D Star Theater resemble a View-Master toy more than a real planetarium, it still has a certain charm to it that makes it highly enjoyable, and I would not hesitate to buy one – especially for the extremely low price it’s offered at.
 There are certainly better planetariums and star projectors than the lowly 3D Star Theater out there, but for less than the price of a nice dinner it’s certainly a bargain.
-The only downside is that it seems to guzzle battery power – it runs on 4 AA batteries, which it will consume in a couple hours of runtime.
+The only downside is that it seems to guzzle battery power – it runs on 4 AA batteries, which it will consume in a couple of hours of runtime.